 Since his ascension, Kim Jong-il built up a large personality cult around her, touting her as one of the "Three Great Generals of Songun Korea".
 She is regularly commemorated and mentioned by state media.

-Brother of Kim Il-sung, uncle of Kim Jong-il, and great uncle of Kim Jong-un, Kim Yong-ju is eight years his brother's junior.
+Brother of Kim Il-sung, uncle of Kim Jong-il, and great uncle of Kim Jong-un, Kim Yong-ju was eight years his brother's junior.
 He studied in Moscow and was a keen philosopher.
 His Russianized ways and more classical view of Marxism earned his brother's ire; his political allies were removed, and he himself was sidelined in favor of Kim Jong-il.
 Eventually, Kim Il-sung is believed to have physically attacked him.
-He spent the 1980s under house arrest, until Kim Jong-il brought him back in 1993 to serve as honorary Vice President of the DPRK, and then honorary vice President of the Presidium of the Supreme Soviet, a post he holds to this day.
-He is 97 years old.
+He spent the 1980s under house arrest, until Kim Jong-il brought him back in 1993 to serve as honorary Vice President of the DPRK, and then honorary Vice President of the Presidium of the Supreme Soviet, a post he he held until his death in 2021.
+He was 101 years old.

 Kim Jong-il's sister, born in 1946.
 She attended Kim Il-sung University, Moscow State University, and the Higher Party School.
 She met Jang Sung-taek as a student and later married him.
 Jang was a senior government official for many years, until 2013 when he was declared an enemy of the state, executed, and given the full Trotsky treatment.
 She was involved in the North Korean Foreign Office during The '70s and headed the Light Industry department of the government until 2012.
 She is the highest-ranked woman in the DPRK and the Korean People's Army, serving as the Secretary for Organisation of the Workers' Party of Korea.
-She has not been seen in public since September of 2012 and is known to have a heart condition.
-She is suspected to be dead, and her passing may have been what motivated Kim Jong Un to eliminate her husband.
 She and Jang had a single daughter who lived in Paris; when the daughter was called back to North Korea in 2006 and asked to leave her boyfriend, she committed suicide instead.

 Kim Jong-il's younger brother.
 Allegedly a womaniser and debauchee during his teenage years, he is reported to have attempted to build a powerbase for a takeover of North Korea after Kim Il-sung's death.
 Kim Jong-il reported him to their father, and Pyong-il fell out of favor.
 He was Reassigned to Antarctica, being given various ambassadorial postings in Eastern Europe.
-He was North Korean ambassador to Poland.
+He was North Korean ambassador to Poland from 1998 to 2015.
 Apparently he was something of a rare beast in Warsaw's diplomatic community, as he only ever attended Chinese, Russian, Algerian, and Syrian functions.
-He was transfered to Czech Republic in 2015.
+He was transferred to Czech Republic in 2015 and returned to North Korea in 2019.

 Ko Young-hee, The Respected Mother who is the Most Faithful and Loyal Subject to the Dear Leader Comrade Supreme Commander, Mother of Pyongyang, and the Mother of Great Songun Korea.